Take Your Pick!: Cultural references

 A sketch in Monty Python's Flying Circus (called "Spot the Brain Cell" in a later audio version) features John Cleese portraying a wildly exaggerated version of Michael Miles.
 One contestant opts to play for a blow on the head and, after rejecting several offered "prizes" that are actually forms of physical abuse, receives it in the form of being hit over the head with a giant mallet.
 An early version of this sketch appeared in At Last the 1948 Show.
 For a time, after Miles' death, the sketch was not shown by the BBC, but it has since been reinstated.

 Also, in the Dirty Hungarian Phrasebook sketch in Monty Python's Flying Circus, a prosecutor (played by Eric Idle) plays the game with Alexander Yalt (played by Michael Palin).
 The prosecutor manages to gong Yalt "out" for answering a question with "yes" (although Yalt was probably unaware of playing the game in the first place).

-A sketch in the BBC Radio comedy series The Burkiss Way featured a "Dinosaur-Cheese Interlude", in which contestants were required to answer questions without mentioning any species of dinosaur or any variety of cheese (besides Edam, which was "made" backwards).
+A sketch in the BBC Radio comedy series The Burkiss Way featured a "Dinosaur-Cheese Interlude", in which contestants were required to answer questions without mentioning any species of dinosaur or any variety of cheese.
 Naturally, all the contestants did accidentally mention them.
+The sketch was resurrected in an episode of The Kenny Everett Television Show (which shared the same scriptwriters).

 A fifth-season episode of the radio show Hancock's Half Hour (broadcast May 1958) had Tony Hancock appear on the (unnamed) show and win £4,000.

 The British progressive rock band Hatfield and the North named one of their songs "The Yes No Interlude".
 It is included in their second LP, The Rotters' Club.
 Also the song "Fitter Stoke has a bath" on the same LP, contains the lyrics "Michael Miles, bogey man".